Four key industries most at risk of occupational lung diseases include:

 - Artificial and natural stone workers can be exposed to silica dust (also known as respirable crystalline silica, or RCS) in all parts of their work process – from preparing and working on a benchtop panel or slab, to cleaning up the workplace and disposing of waste.

-- Manufacturing workers can be exposed to hazards in the air that are invisible to the naked eye, such as fumes and dust.
+- Manufacturing workers can be exposed to hazards in the air that are invisible to the naked eye, such as welding fumes and fine dust from concrete.

-- Construction workers can be exposed to hazards like dust from concrete and fumes from welding.
+- Construction workers can be exposed to hazards such as fumes from paints, glue and varnishes.

 - Agricultural workers can be exposed to a range of hazards in the air, such as pesticides, chemicals, and fuels.